beeper/sdk-docs/README.md

 },
 ```

-`since` (string) is an optional parameter to fetch only messages after a certain message.
+`since` (string) is an optional parameter used when fetching `m.room.message` events.
+It fetches only messages sent after a certain message, which you specify.
 Pass in the message's eventId as a string.
 For example, to get only unread messages, get `m.fully_read` from room account data, then set that as the `since` parameter.

 ### Sending